calebdre/calebdre.github.io/_posts/2015-11-27-machine-learning-tour.md

 of data/test that we want.
 We're saying we want 67% of the data to be training and 33% to go to testing the accuracy of the algorithm.

-We get the dataset [(find it here)](https://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.data) [and a description here](https://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.names) and split it into the `trainingSet` and the `testSet`.
+We get the dataset [(find it here)](https://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.data) [(and a description here)](https://archive.ics.uci.edu/ml/machine-learning-databases/pima-indians-diabetes/pima-indians-diabetes.names) and split it into the `trainingSet` and the `testSet`.

 We then run the algorithm and test the accuracy.
-If you ran it, you should get ~76%
+If you ran it, you should get ~76%.

 ### Conclusion
 These are just a few of the algorithms that can achieve learning.
 Machine learning can be a